-Young People go through an intensive leadership journey to create community based youth groups or Youth Resource Cells (YRC) in their communities.
+Young People go through an intensive leadership journey to create youth groups (cells) in their respective communities.

-Each YRC has its own core team which manages programmes in their own locations.
-The Core team comprises founder leaders and mentors who are part of a regular training programme.
+Each Youth Resource Cell has its own core team which manages programmes in their own locations.
+The core team comprises founder leaders and mentors who are part of a regular training programme.
 Senior Leaders from each YRC come together centrally as the YRC Federation.
 They manage and support different programmes for all groups.

 The first set of YRCs was set up in 2008.